RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	SSH	is	used	for	obtaining	secure	shell	access	to servers	for	administration	and	application	support.
 In	PaaS	and	SaaS service	categories,	the	cloud	customer	will	typically	not	have	server access	either.
 SSH	is	not	commonly	used	to	secure	web	services.

-### Question # 17 - Your	company	is	focused	on	software	development,	and	your	main	focusis	keeping	the	costs	of	development	as	low	as	possible	to	maximize	profit.
+### Question # [important] 17 - Your	company	is	focused	on	software	development,	and	your	main	focus is	keeping	the	costs	of	development	as	low	as	possible	to	maximize	profit.
 Which	cloud	service	category	would	be	the	most	appropriate	to	use	for this	goal?
 A.	Infrastructure
 B.	Software
 C.	Platform
 D.	Desktop
 Answer: C.

-With	the	Platform	as	a	Service	(PaaS)	service	category,	a development	company	can	focus	exclusively	on	software	development and	deployment,	rather	than	having	to	maintain,	install,	or	configure hosting	systems.
-It	also	would	enable	a	development	team	to	quickly try	out	different	hosting	platforms	or	cloud	providers	to	find	what works	best	for	their	applications.
+**With	the	Platform	as	a	Service	(PaaS)	service	category,	a development	company	can	focus	exclusively	on	software	development and	deployment,	rather	than	having	to	maintain,	install,	or	configure hosting	systems.
+It	also	would	enable	a	development	team	to	quickly try	out	different	hosting	platforms	or	cloud	providers	to	find	what works	best	for	their	applications**.

 A	is	incorrect	because	although	the	startup	costs	with	the	cloud provider	will	be	lower	for	Infrastructure	as	a	Service	(IaaS)	than	with PaaS,	the	costs	with	staff	and	time	to	build,	install,	configure,	and secure	virtual	machines	will	be	enormous.
 Having	to	build	out	and maintain	infrastructure	would	take	the	developers	away	from	their core	focus.